 Employee housing is not defined by the Development Code.
 Standards for farmworker housing and structures for transient labor are described in Chapter 15.800.
 This chapter allows seasonal farmworker housing as a permitted use in the Exclusive Agricultural Zone (AE), Agricultural Preserve Zone (AP), and the Farmland Security Zone (FS).
-It-Seasonal farm worker housing is defined as any housing accommodation or structure of a temporary or permanent nature used as housing for farmworkers for not more than 180 days in any calendar year and approved for such use pursuant to Title 25 of the California Code of Regulations, meets the requirements of Chapter 15.800, housing accommodations maintained in connection with any work place providing housing for ten to forty-nine employees.
-It can be permanent or temporary but may house farmworkers for no more than 180 days in a calendar year and needs to conforms to public health, building and fire safety criteria.
+Seasonal farm worker housing is defined as any housing accommodation or structure of a temporary or permanent nature used as housing for farmworkers for not more than 180 days in any calendar year and approved for such use pursuant to Title 25 of the California Code of Regulations, meets the requirements of Chapter 15.800, and conforms to public health, building and fire safety criteria.
 Additionally, there are other scenarios where farmworker housing would be allowed in the County with the issuance of a Conditional Use Permit.
 This adds the flexibility to deviate from the standards while still being allowed to construct farmworker housing.
 Farm labor camps are allowed in the County, but are not defined by the Development Code.